kaiyi0410/in-between/README.md

 # in-between
 In-Between, Acey-Deucey, or Yablon is a casino type game played with 2 or more players.
-In-Between uses a standard 52 playing card deck with Aces high and 2s low.
+In-Between uses a standard 52 playing card deck.
 The objective of In-Between is to wager your bets on a card’s rank being in-between two previously drawn cards.

 WHAT YOU NEED A deck of cards and money